This is Not a Drill! Penguin 4.0 is Finally Here

 The Last Penguin Update?

 In Google’s words, they’re not “going to comment on future refreshes”, which seems to indicate that there will indeed be no more large Penguin updates, but rather frequent real time refreshes will occur without the need for announcements.
 Data will be refreshed in real-time, so they’ll be visible faster and will come into effect soon after your page has been indexed or re-indexed.

 Has Your Website Been Impacted by Penguin 4.0?

 It might be too soon to tell, or you even see an immediate hit to your website – no matter the case, it’s important that you give it some time, at least a week or two, so that the update has time to fully roll out.

 How can you know for sure if you’ve been affected?
 The best thing to do is to just keep an eye on your traffic over the next couple of weeks and see if you spot any drops in organic traffic.
 If you have, then it’s crucial that you deal with it as soon as possible, since you can speed up your website’s recovery and avoid dropping further in the rankings by taking action quickly.

-The SQ Digital SEO specialists we have dealt with the Penguin updates since it first went live in April 2012, so we can certainly lend you and your site a helping wing when the Penguin algorithm decides to stick its beak in.
+The SEO specialists at our digital marketing agency have dealt with the Penguin updates since it first went live in April 2012, so we can certainly lend you and your site a helping wing when the Penguin algorithm decides to stick its beak in.
 From making sure you’re sporting healthy links to giving your website and blog a good ol’ clean, we can get you back up in no time.